-Remnant Fellowship is an organization that began in 1986 in Memphis, Tennessee, as a weight-loss program founded by Gwen Shamblin, a dietician.
+Remnant Fellowship is a religious organization with roots going back to 1986 in Memphis, Tennessee, and a weight loss program founded by Gwen Shamblin, a dietician.
 The program, called Weigh Down Workshop, used biblical principles to help overweight people regain control of their diets and their bodies.
 The program was so successful that it is credited with helping people overcome all kinds of addictive behaviors.
 Many evangelical churches across the country used Weigh Down Workshops in the 1990s.
-By 1999, Shamblin and others who believed in these principles began a church, Remnant Fellowship Church, in Nashville, Tennessee.
+By 1999, Shamblin and others began a church, Remnant Fellowship Church, in Nashville, Tennessee.
 Soon after that, Shamblin publicly denied the biblical doctrine of the Trinity.

-The website of the Remnant Fellowship refers often to the Truth (with a capital letter) that closely mirrors Jesus’ truth—with a twist.
-For example, Shamblin quotes Scripture often, yet she denies the Trinity.
-She agrees that Jesus is the only way to God (John 1:6), yet she denied that Jesus is God and she stressed such strict obedience to the Law that her doctrine constitutes salvation by works (see Ephesians 2:8–9).
+The website of the Remnant Fellowship refers often to the Truth (with a capital letter T) that closely mirrors Jesus’ truth—with a twist.
+She agreed that Jesus is the only way to God (John 1:6), yet she denied that Jesus is God and she stressed such strict obedience to the Law that her doctrine constituted salvation by works (see Ephesians 2:8–9).
 In many areas, the church’s insistence upon a healthy diet and their disdain for medications crosses over into manmade legalism (Matthew 15:9).
-Their website quotes members as saying, “We had no direction before the Truths—the sermons—that God has sent down from the Heavens that we have been able to participate in and hear and see at the Remnant.”
-Gwen Shamblin has set herself up as a prophet of God, and her opinions are said to be direct revelations of Truth.
+Gwen Shamblin essentially set herself up as a prophet of God, and her opinions are considered direct revelations of Truth.